Understanding the House of Ahab

 21 ‘Behold, I will bring calamity on you.
 I will take away your posterity, and will cut off from Ahab every male in Israel, both bond and free.
 22 I will make your house like the house of Jeroboam the son of Nebat, and like the house of Baasha the son of Ahijah, because of the provocation with which you have provoked Me to anger, and made Israel sin.’
 23 And concerning Jezebel the Lord also spoke, saying, ‘The dogs shall eat Jezebel by the wall of Jezreel.’
 24 The dogs shall eat whoever belongs to Ahab and dies in the city, and the birds of the air shall eat whoever dies in the field.”
 (1 Kings 21:21-24 NKJV)

-By this prophecy, it was established by heaven that the House of Ahab would surely come to an end.
-The legacy of the House of Ahab ultimately came to an end with the rise of Jehu, a military commander who was anointed by the prophet Elisha to overthrow the House of Ahab.
-Jehu carried out a violent coup, killing both Ahab’s son Joram and his grandson King Ahaziah at Jezebel.
+By this prophecy, heaven established that the House of Ahab would surely come to an end.
+The legacy of the House of Ahab ultimately ended with the rise of Jehu, a military commander who was anointed by the prophet Elisha to overthrow the House of Ahab.
+Jehu carried out a violent coup, killing both Ahab’s son Joram and his grandson King Ahaziah and, later, killed Jezebel.
 Then, he went on to have the 70 sons of Ahab in Samaria killed and brought an end to the house of Ahab.